 Before you can get to properly producing a video, you need a story!
-The question of what story to tell can be a challenge to answer, but there are some go-to sources for story ideas to keep creation flowing (like this idea list).
+The question of what story to tell can be a challenge to answer, but there are some go-to sources for story ideas to keep creation flowing (like this ideas list).

 Start by looking at what is already working for your organization.
 Are there popular written pieces that could be transformed into video?
 Or a particular subject your audience has taken an interest to recently?

-You can also look to what’s hot on social.
+You can also look at what’s hot on social.
 What’s are the trending topics everyone is talking about?
 Entering the social conversation with a unique take that speaks to your audience is a recipe for success.

 Remember that whether your aims is to entertain or inform, emotion is critical to social video success.
 But be sure think about why you are making this particular video.
 Do you hope to inspire, entertain, or educate?
 Knowing how you want your video to serve your audience allows you to shape its emotional resonance.

 The shape your video takes should also be informed by its purposes.
 Will you give your audience a listicle piece?
 The first in an ongoing series?
-A social video focused on the social conversation?
+A social video focused on social conversation?
 There are a number of tried-and-true formats, but don’t hesitate to experiment.

 When settling on a story and form, keep in mind the elements that help stories succeed.
 58% of viral videos (over 1 million views) tell evergreen stories that are not time-sensitive (of course, covering breaking stories can also lead to a lot of views!)
 And a whopping 81% of viral videos evoke an emotional response.
-Overwhelmingly, the emotions targeted are positive.
+Overwhelmingly, emotions targeted are positive.

 Keep in mind that not every video can or will go viral.
 But giving videos the common qualities of viral hits, as possible, can only help them be more successful.